notepad-plus-plus/npp-usermanual/content/docs/function-list.md

 A mixed parser contains a Class parser (`classRange` node) and a Function parser (`function` node).
 The Class parser will be applied first to find class zones, then the Function parser will be applied on non-class zones.

 ## Manually verify that your parser works for you
-Once you finish defining your parser, save and name the file as the language name with `xml` as file extension in `functionList` folder in order to make it works with the language you want.
+Once you finish defining your parser, save and name the file as the language name with `xml` as file extension to the `functionList` folder in order to make it work with the language you want.
 (Check [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) for the naming list of all supported programming languages.)
 Then load a file that uses that parser, and make sure it finds all the functions that you expect, in the appropriate classes.

 ## Use your own personal function list definition for a built-in language
 If you do not like the results of the default Function List parser that ships with Notepad++ for a particular language, feel free to write your parser rule then save with a unique filename (like `my_languagename.xml`).  (_Note_: if you edit the existing `languagename.xml`, the next update may erase your changes.)
 Use your [overrideMap.xml](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/installer/functionList/overrideMap.xml) in the functionList directory to override the default mapping of functionList parser rule files, or to add a mapping to new UDL parser rule files, as described in the [function list config files](../config-files/#function-list) section of the manual.

-## Validating Function List defintion files
+## Validating Function List definition files

 If you are developing a Function List definition file and would like to be able to validate that you have correct XML syntax while you are doing so, you can see the instructions in the [Notepad++ Community "Validating Config-File XML" FAQ](https://community.notepad-plus-plus.org/topic/24136/faq-desk-validating-config-file-xml).

 ## Contribute your new or enhanced parser rule to the Notepad++ codebase

-If you have added or updated the parser definition file for one of Notepad++'s built-in languages, you are welcome to contribute your file to the Notepad++ codebase by creating "Pull Request" (also called a "PR") on the [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
+If you have added or updated the parser definition file for one of Notepad++'s built-in languages, you are welcome to contribute your file to the Notepad++ codebase by creating a "Pull Request" (also called a "PR") on the [Notepad++ GitHub page](https://github.com/notepad-plus-plus/notepad-plus-plus).
 (A "Pull Request" is just the GitHub mechanism for requesting that code you write be added to a project.)

 **Please Note**: You only need to create a Pull Request if you want your Function List definition to be bundled as part of the Notepad++ codebase going forward, so that everyone who downloads Notepad++ gets your Function List definition.
 If you do not need to contribute your Function List definition to everyone, then you do not need to read anything below this paragraph.